 Sarah Stockton

-Sarah Stockton, MA, is the Founder/Editor-in-Chief of the poetry journal River Mouth Review.
-She’s also the author of two chapbooks: Time’s Apprentice (dancing girl press, 2021) and Castaway (Glass Lyre Press, 2022).
-Sarah’s work has been nominated many times for the Pushcart Prize and the Orison Anthology.
-The Scarecrow of My Former Self was a finalist for the Sally Albiso Award, and is Sarah’s first full-length book of poetry.
+Sarah Stockton is the author of the chapbooks Time’s Apprentice (dancing girl press, 2021) and Castaway (Glass Lyre Press, 2022) and the full-length The Scarecrow of My Former Self (MoonPath Press, 2024), a finalist for both the Sally Albiso Award and the Washington State Book Award for Poetry.
+Sarah is the founder and EIC of River Mouth Review.

 Watch a recording of Sarah reading from The Scarecrow of My Former Self along with Jill McCabe Johnson